-You will present this assignment in the format of a journal; this implies that data and reflection are to be included.
-While the assignment is submitted 9 weeks into the course, it is an expectation that the content will reflect the ongoing process of engaging with the community.
-Students are expected to have met with the community at least twice by this point in the process.
-In other words, the document submitted must reflect the process engaged in with the community, it is not simply an academic exercise.
+Present this analysis in a 10 page academic paper.
+While the assignment is submitted 9 weeks into the course, there is an expectation that the content will reflect the ongoing process of engaging with the community.
+Students are expected to have met with the community at least twice by this point in the course.
+In other words, the document submitted must reflect the process of engaging with your community.

-Evaluation (20 marks)
+Evaluation (30 marks)

-- Examines how the partnership with the community group has evolved (5 marks). - Considers the group process in place and discusses the environment for interaction and change that exists (5 marks). - Presents an understanding of critical social theory and ecofeminism and suggests how they might be used as analytic tools when engaging with the community group (10 marks).
+- Examine how the partnership with the community group has evolved (5 marks). - Discuss the community's group process/group dynamics and the influences on the group (15 marks). - Presents an understanding of critical social theory and ecofeminism and suggests how they might be used as analytic tools when engaging and analyzing the community's group processes (10 marks).

-Assignment Details (cont'd.)
+■ Assignment Details (cont'd.)

-Assignment #2 - Community Health: Issues and Action due November \$, 2002
+Assignment #2 - Community Health: Issues and Action due April 4th, 2003

 The purpose of this assignment is to explore community health in terms of issues and action.
-You will be gathering multiple perspectives about health issues and related health action from your selected community and analyzing environmental factors that influence community health.
+You will be gathering multiple perspectives about health issues and related health action from your selected community and analyzing contextual factors (political, economic, social, cultural, temporal) that influence community health.

 As in NURS 7100, you will continue to interact with your community as a participant observer, keep field notes and write a paper.
 The paper you will write will be an interpretation and analysis of what you believe to be the health issues and health action for your selected group.
-Specifically, you will explore the questions, "what are the health issues for this community", "how are theses issues affected by the social and physical environment", and "what is the relationship between health issues and current health actions in the group?"
+Specifically, you will explore the questions, "what are the health issues for this community", how are theses issues affected by the above contextual factors, and "what is the relationship between health issues and current health actions implemented by the group?"
 In other words, you are exploring perceptions of health issues and any existing health action your group is taking.
 By developing an understanding of existing health issues and action, you will be better able to envision and facilitate further health action with your selected community.